What are restricted stock units (RSUs) and how do they work in the UK? 2026 guide

 What is a Restricted Stock Unit (RSU)?

-Restricted Stock Units (RSUs) are a kind of employee compensation or benefit issued by a company.
+Restricted Stock Units (RSUs) are a form of employee compensation or benefit issued by a company.
+In short, it’s a company’s promise to give you shares in the future, once certain conditions are met.

-The key thing to note is that RSUs don’t have monetary value at the time they’re granted.
-After a set period of time known as a ‘vesting period’, the RSU will convert to actual stock which can be sold for a cash value.
+The key thing to note is that RSUs don’t have any cash or monetary value at the time they’re granted.
+After a set period of time known as a ‘vesting period’, the RSU will convert into actual shares which you can then keep or sell.

 Examples of RSUs

-To give you an idea of how RSUs work, let’s run through a quick example.1
+To give you an idea of how RSUs work, here’s a quick example.

 Pros and cons of RSUs

-Here’s a quick look at the main advantages and drawbacks of RSUs as a form of employee compensation.
+Here’s a quick look at the main advantages and drawbacks of RSUs.

 • You own the stock even if you leave the company

-• RSUs are generally considered to be better than stock options, as they grant shares directly rather than simply giving employees the ‘right to buy’.
+• RSUs are generally considered more valuable than other investment options as they grant you shares directly rather than simply giving you the ‘right to buy’.

 How do Restricted Stock Units work in the UK?